Category: National

 The Pink Fund

 The Pink Fund provides breast cancer patients in active treatment with up to 90 days of non-medical financial assistance.
 Payments are made directly to their creditors to maintain their health insurance.
 Additional payments may be made for housing, transportation and utilities.
-Applicants must be gainfully employed at the time of their diagnosis and not working and not collecting a paycheck while in treatment.
-Applications are available at thepinkfund.org under Get Help.
+Eligible applicants must have been employed at the time of their diagnosis but are now unable to work and collect a paycheck while in treatment.
+Applications are available at thepinkfund.org under “Get Help.”

 The Patient Advocate Foundation’s Co-Pay Relief Program